dansand/ResChapter/content/numpy.md

 is the proposition that current stock prices fully reflect available information about the value of the firm, and there is no way to earn excess profits, (more than the market over all), by using this information.

+After a bit more Python training, you will understand that in writing `data.mean()` that we have accessed a _Method_ of the object `data`.

+Installing Python

 ## Bibliography